-George Floyd death: Family to release results of independent autopsy
+George Floyd death: Family says independent autopsy shows he died from asphyxia

 When asked to respond, Mayor Jacob Frey said: "For a man who complains so frequently about a lack of community trust and support for the police department, Bob Kroll remains shockingly indifferent to his role in undermining that trust and support."
 Frey said Kroll's opposition to reform and lack of empathy for the community has undermined trust in the police.

 Governor Tim Walz said on Sunday that Attorney-General Keith Ellison would take the lead in any prosecutions in Floyd's death.
 Local civil rights activists have said Hennepin County Attorney Mike Freeman doesn't have the trust of the black community.
-They have protested outside his house, and pressed him to charge the other three officers.
+They have protested outside his house and pressed him to charge the other three officers.

 Freeman remains on the case.